 Monument to the founder of Yoshkar-Ola I.A.
 Obolensky-Nogotkov

-Due to economic development and the concentration of the population around the fortress, it began to grow settlements around the Fort.
-Farmers cultivated the land and grew hops, merchants established trade relations with other cities of Russia, and artisans and builders built the city.
-For a long time, Tsarevokokshaysk continued to perform tasks to pacify the rebels and remained an outpost for launching military campaigns to expand the borders of tsarist Russia.
+Due to steady economic development and the natural concentration of the local population around the fortress, settlements began to spring up around it.
+Farmers cultivated the land, merchants established trade relations with other cities in Russia and artisans and architects beautified the city.
+For centuries, Tsarevokokshaysk continued to assert control over regional insurrectionists and to serve as a launching post for military campaigns sent to expand the borders of tsarist Russia.

-The eighteenth century was marked by the development of industry and the construction of the first stone houses in the city, which began to replace wooden buildings.
-Despite this, by the beginning of the XX century Yoshkar-Ola remained a provincial city with few streets and buildings.
-The city's budget was mainly formed at the expense of agriculture.
+18th-century Yoshkar-Ola was marked by industrial development and the construction of the first stone houses in the area, which began to replace the city’s primarily wooden structures.
+Despite such progress, by the dawn of the 20th century Yoshkar-Ola was still little more than a provincial town: it had few streets or buildings and its budget was derived almost exclusively from agricultural revenues.

-After the October revolution of 1917, the Communists renamed the city from Tsarevokokshaysk to Krasnokokshaysk, but in 1928 it was renamed Yoshkar-Ola, in accordance with the Mari national identity, and became the capital of the Mari Autonomous Soviet Socialist Republic.
+After the Russian Revolution of 1917, the Communists renamed the city Krasnokokshaysk.
+In 1928, in accordance with Mari national identity, it was given the name Yoshkar-Ola and appointed capital of the Mari Autonomous Soviet Socialist Republic.